 The Chapel is a place of living worship, where the Bishop, Palace staff and visitors come for times of prayer and reflection.
 Candles and prayer cards mark the passage of pilgrims and other guests.
 All are welcome to pause here.

-Last admission to The Bishop’s Palace, and therefore including the Bishop’s Chapel, is half an hour before closing.
+Last admission to The Bishop’s Palace and Gardens, and therefore including the Bishop’s Chapel, is half an hour before closing.